jonathanpenn/ui-screen-shooter/README.md

  cd /path/to/your/project/
  /path/to/ui-screen-shooter.sh
 ```
 Note: You may need to change the "Release" build configuration to add i386 to the `VALID_ARCHITECTURES` for the script to work.
-Then play with the script `automation/config-automation.js` to simulate the user interaction you want.
+Then play with the script `config-automation.js` to simulate the user interaction you want.

-Note 2: In your `config-automation.js` file you can include the line `#import lib/capture.js` to use the capture wrapper function (`captureLocalizedScreenshot()`).
-The script creates a temporary link to the lib folder so any file saved in the lib folder is available.

 After your screen shots are saved, see https://github.com/rhaining/itc-localized-screenshot-uploader about uploading them in batch to iTunes connect.

+### Autoload of `lib/`

+`ui-screen-shooter.sh` automatically makes available in your `config-automation.js` script any javascript file of the `lib/` folder (ex: `lib/capture.js`).
+You can create a UIAutomation javascript library and save it in the lib/ folder and use it across you projects.

+You  can make use the capture wrapper function `captureLocalizedScreenshot(screenshotStringName")`.
+It is a custom method that checks for the device, deduces the orientation, and generates the screenshot file name along with the user supplied identifier.

 ## Command line options